emoncms/demandshaper/readme.md

 # Demand Shaper

-Appliance, Smartplug, WIFI Relay, OpenEVSE, HeatpumpMonitor demand shaper: Find the best time to run household load.
+Appliance, Smartplug, [WiFi Relay](https://shop.openenergymonitor.com/wifi-mqtt-relay-thermostat/), [EmonEVSE / OpenEVSE EV Charging Station](https://guide.openenergymonitor.org/integrations/ev-charging/), [HeatpumpMonitor](https://heatpumpmonitor.org/) demand shaper: Find the best time to run a household load.

 The demand shaper module uses a day ahead power availability forecast and user set schedules to determine the best time to run household loads.
 An example could be charging an electric car, the user enters a desired completion time and charge duration, the demand shaper module then works out the best time to charge the car, generally there will be higher power availability overnight and during sunny midday hours.
 The demand shaper attempts to avoid running appliances at peak times while ensuring that the appliance has completed the required run period.